 Further considerations are the glycemic load and glycemic index.
-The foods which have a low glycemic load and low glycemic index are the ones which raise one’s blood sugar at a much slower pace than those which happen to be high on the scale.
+The foods which have a low glycemic load and low glycemic index are the ones that raise one’s blood sugar at a much slower pace than those which happen to be high on the scale.

 The glycemic load takes the average portion size into account, while the glycemic index, known as GI for short, is a standardized measurement.

-When it comes to planning a diet for those diagnosed with type I diabetes, then the amount of insulin administration coupled with the timing of the meals must play a key role.
+When it comes to planning a diet for those diagnosed with type 1 diabetes, then the amount of insulin administration coupled with the timing of the meals must play a key role.
 We will talk more about a diet for those with diabetes further below.

 Every ADA diet needs to be: